ctgPi/seed-search/README.md

 # Running the seed finder

+Reach out to @ctgPi in the [SE Discord](https://discord.gg/GDvxHgXjkk) so you can be assigned a range of chunks to work on.

 ## Windows

     run.bat

-Reach out to @ctgPi in the [SE Discord](https://discord.gg/GDvxHgXjkk) so you can be assigned a range of chunks to work on.

-## Linux (Ubuntu 22.04)
+## Linux

-    bin/lua ./manager.lua
+    ./run.sh

 # Uncompressing binary universe files